 Karma R. Chávez

 Dr. Karma Chávez is an associate professor and chair in the Department of Mexican American and Latina/o Studies at the University of Texas at Austin.
-She is co-editor of Standing in the Intersection: Feminist Voices, Feminist Practices in Communication Studies (with Cindy L. Griffin, SUNY Press, 2012), and author of Queer Migration Politics: Activist Rhetoric and Coalitional Possibilities (University of Illinois Press, 2013).
+She is co-editor of Standing in the Intersection: Feminist Voices, Feminist Practices in Communication Studies (with Cindy L. Griffin, SUNY Press, 2012), and author of Queer Migration Politics: Activist Rhetoric and Coalitional Possibilities (University of Illinois Press, 2013) and Palestine on the Air (U of Illinois P, 2019).
 Karma is a member of the radical queer collective Against Equality, and for years was also on the organizing collective for LGBT Books to Prisoners, and a host for 89.9 FM WORT’s weekly radio program, A Public Affair.

 Hugo Córdova Quero